Contact Brooke Ball

 1. Funding is intended to defray the costs of research-related travel (airfare, train fare, lodging, food, etc.), archive admission fees, special equipment and software, and other expenditures associated with research.
-The grant does not fund desktop or laptop computers, printers, or transcription services.
+The grant does not fund your local, Boston-area living expenses, desktop or laptop computers, printers, or transcription services.

-2. Recipients (who have not already done so) are strongly encouraged to participate in the Mellon Prospectus Seminar (a noncredit, 2013-2014 academic year graduate course).
+2. Recipients (who have not already done so) are strongly encouraged to participate in the Mellon Prospectus Seminar (a noncredit, year-long graduate course).

 Supporting Documents You’ll Need to Upload to Your Application:

 1. Grant Proposal that includes your (I) Dissertation Description and (II) the Purpose of Research Grant (maximum of 4 double-spaced pages total).

 Part I: Dissertation Description (maximum of 3 double-spaced pages): It is essential that your description be in clear, academic prose.
 Please avoid jargon—the selection committee consists of faculty from many disciplines and will expect to read cogent, lucid prose.
 Music Composition students should see the separate instructions below to prepare their description.
 The description for all other applicants should include the following sections:

 - Executive Summary (succinct overview of dissertation, including the problems the dissertation will address).

 - Existing scholarship: the main focus of previous research, with examples of substantive contributions and a clear statement on the shortcomings of existing scholarship.

 - Focus and Methodology: how you intend to address the issues discussed in the summary and how this will contribute to scholarship in the field.
 Please include the texts, documents, and other sources you will use to write your dissertation.